orxelm/OEAsyncBlockOperation/README.md

 [![Swift 3.0](https://img.shields.io/badge/Swift-3.0-orange.svg?style=flat)](https://developer.apple.com/swift/)
 [![Twitter](https://img.shields.io/badge/Twitter-@orelm-blue.svg?style=flat)](http://twitter.com/OrElm)

 A simple NSOperation subclass to perform asynchronous operations on NSOperationQueue.
-In which operation isn't finished until you invoke 'completeOperation()'.
+In which operation isn't finished until you invoke `complete()`.
 Mostly common for autocomplete requests when you want to perform only one async request at a time, wait for the async operation to end before exiting the queue.
 ## Requirements
 Swift 3 (For Swift 2+ please use the swift_2_2 branch)